mesos/mr-redis/README.md

 For example

 ```
+$mrr help
+NAME:
+   mrr - MrRedis Command Line Interface

+USAGE:
+   mrr [global options] command [command options] [arguments...]

+VERSION:
+   0.0.0

+COMMANDS:
+   init, i      $mrr init <http://MrRedisEndPoint>
+   create, c    Create a Redis Instance
+   status, s    Status of a Redis Instance
+   delete, d    Delete a Redis Instance
+   help, h      Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h   show help

-$mrr create --name=app1-cache --mem=2G
+$mrr help create
-OK: Job Submitted to the framework
+NAME:
+   mrr create - Create a Redis Instance

+USAGE:
+   mrr create [command options] [arguments...]

+OPTIONS:
+   --name, -n           Name of the Redis Instance
+   --memory, -m "0"     Memory in MB
+   --slaves, -s "0"     Number of Slaves
+   --wait, -w           Wait for the Instnace to be create (by default the command is async)

 ```

-The cli itself will be async in nature as it does not wait for the operation to complete
+The cli itself will be async in nature (by default) as it does not wait for the operation to complete

 ```
-$mrr status --name=app1-cache
+$mrr status -n hello1
 Status = RUNNING
+Type = MS
-IP:PORT		= 176.134.0.10:45001
+Capacity = 100
-MemoryAvail	= 2GB
+Master = 10.11.12.31:6380
-MemoryUsed	= 100MB
+        Slave0 = 10.11.12.33:6381
-Slaves		= None
+        Slave1 = 10.11.12.33:6380
 ```

 ### Sample Run